Alex427427427/obsidian_1/Physics/2 Classical Electromagnetism/6 Electromagnetic Phenomenology/EMP.md

 Tags: [[Electromagnetism]] [[Electromagnetic Phenomenology]] [[Electrostatic Discharge]]
 ___
 An electromagnetic pulse (EMP) is a sharp pulse of the electromagnetic field.
-The sharpness means that it contains a wide range of frequency components, decipherable via Fourier Transform.
+The sharpness means that it contains a wide range of frequency components, decipherable via Fourier Transform [[Fourier Transform and Frequency Domain]].
 They can disrupt circuits.

 The source of an EMP can be any sudden electromagnetic phenomena.
 1. Lightning or any powerful electrostatic discharge